Types of Financial Aid

 • Funds borrowed directly from the U.S. Department of Education

-• Earn interest during enrollment and repayment periods
+• Accrue interest during enrollment and repayment periods.

-• For education-related expenses such as tuition, fees, books, living costs, transportation, and child care
+• Can be used for education-related expenses such as tuition, fees, books, living costs, transportation, and childcare.

 • Repayment begins 6 months after a recognized change in enrollment status